4.8 1700+ Google Reviews

 The diverter meets code and will stop moisture intrusion into wall.
 Obviously it’s not a solution for certain siding like brick, or stucco.

 Older homes and frequently even new construction homes don’t have kick out flashing, or diverter flashing.
-Obviously, I would definitely recommend being proactive and having it installed before you run into problems.
+Obviously, I would definitely recommend being proactive and installing it before you run into problems.
 It’s a cheap piece of flashing and weather vane roofing has a great video on how to do it.

 First, it needs to behind the exterior cladding and building wrap.